 In the United States, there is no general national law of execution (except in certain maritime matters).
 Whether an arbitration award is confirmed as a federal or state court judgment, the procedures for execution are supplied by the laws of the state in which enforcement or execution is sought.
 Thus, except to the extent necessary to accommodate differences in specific court practices, the procedures followed in federal and state courts are generally the same.

 Each US state has its own execution laws, and while there can be substantial overlap, a judgment creditor should be aware that the procedures available in different states can vary.
-Generally speaking, though, there are two broad categories of execution available to a judgment creditor: in personam remedies and remedies in rem.
+Generally, though, there are two broad categories of execution available to a judgment creditor: in personam remedies and remedies in rem.
 Creditors should keep in mind that US courts may enforce judgments only against assets located within the court’s territorial jurisdiction or against persons subject to the court’s jurisdiction personally, which means that the creditor may need to register the judgment in other federal judicial districts or state courts where the assets are located or where jurisdiction over the person exists.